mojaloop/documentation/contributors-guide/standards/README.md

 ### Directory Structure

-Along with a strict coding style, Mojaloop dictates a fairly strict directory structure.
+Along with guidelines for coding styles, the Mojaloop Community recommends the following directory structure.
 This ensures that developers can easily switch from one project to another, and also ensures that our tools and configs (such as `.circleci/config.yml` and `Dockerfile`s) can be ported easily from one project to another with minor changes.

 The directory structure guide requires: